Ray Kroc was an American visionary businessman who was responsible for the phenomenal growth of McDonald’s restaurant in the global market.

 Ray Kroc was the son of Czech immigrants who found and then lost fortune in real estate.
 While still in grammar school, his business instinct began to show up when he put up a lemonade stand, followed by a music store.
 He also sold ice cream and other refreshments in his uncle’s soda fountain.
-He quit school very early so he spent his teenage years hopping from one job to another, starting as a Red Cross ambulance driver at 15.
+He quit school very early so he spent his teenage years hopping from one job to another, starting as a Red Cross ambulance driver at 15, faking his actual age.

 Through the years, Ray Kroc worked as a salesman for paper cups, real estate, and milkshake machine called “Multimixer”.
 After the war, sales of the Multimixer began to slow down.
 Then in 1954, he heard a restaurant in California who bought 8 of his machine and were using them non-stop.
 Intrigued, he paid the restaurant a visit.
 There, he learned of how the brothers Dick and Mac McDonald were making hamburgers very quickly and selling them cheaply.
 Instantly, he had a vision of a thousand McDonald’s dotting the whole country, each using 8 of his milkshake machine.